MaskedSaiyan/guitar/README.md

 # guitar
-Find where the note is located
+Find where the note is located, draw

 Published in https://maskedsaiyan.github.io/guitar/